Defoe leaves Rangers after three years

 Jermain Defoe has left Rangers after three years at the club.

-The former England striker, 39, joined initially on loan from Bournemouth in 2019 and formalised his stay the following year.
+The former England striker, 39, joined initially on loan from Bournemouth in 2019 and made his stay permanent the following year.

 Defoe scored 32 goals in 74 Rangers appearances and helped the side win last season's Scottish Premiership.